Medacorp/Luigi-s-Mansion/Technical documentation/Furniture variables.md

         no_roll:1b, //When set will not spawn from non-manual/time search of rolling furniture.
 Default = 0b.
         //See loot documentation for other variables.
     },
-    dialog:"<name>", //Dialog to trigger on manual search (requires searchable to have hand option).
+    dialog:"<name>", //Dialog to trigger on manual search (requires searchable to have "interact" method).
 Default = none. can_hide_boo:1b, //If this furniture is randomly selected by boos to hide in.
 Default = 0b. scan_message:'{"translate":"..."}', //Message as a result from GBH scan.
 When set to "warp" warps the scanner if they're not Gooigi, not in a dialog, and the can_warp global variable is turned on (if conditions are not met, will send the message "Huh...?" instead).
 Gooigi scan always results in the "......." string when set to warp.
 Not provided = ignored by scan.
 Empty string = blocks scan.